Perak Tong Cave Temple

 Very Steep Staircase During The Summit Climb At Perak Cave Temple – Photo by Travelswithsun

 There are more pavilions and gazebos along the way up the hill.
-The highest pavilion is a double-storey structure with good views of Ipoh!
+The highest pavilion is a double-storey structure with good views of the surroundings!

 Double Storey Pavilion At The Of Perak Cave Temple